HIV/AIDS And Substance Abuse And Addiction

 These symptoms can last anywhere from a few days to several weeks.
-During the early stage of HIV infection, the virus may not show up on a test, but individuals are highly contagious and can spread infection to others during this time.
+During the early stage of HIV infection, the virus may not show up on a test; individuals are still highly contagious during this time, however.

-Despite an increase in awareness and treatment options for HIV over the past decades, many people still feel there is a stigma around the disease.
+Despite an increase in awareness of and treatment options for HIV over the past few decades, many people still feel there is a stigma around the disease.
 Many addiction counselors have experience and training in helping people cope and heal after receiving a positive diagnosis.
-It’s important to find a knowledgeable and compassionate therapist who understands what you’re going through and can help you find peace and recovery.
+It’s important to find a knowledgeable and compassionate therapist who understands the nuances of the experience and can help provide peace and recovery.

-If you have already been infected with HIV, it’s important to understand the role your drug abuse or addiction has in the progression of this disease.
+If you have already been infected with HIV, it’s important to understand the role drug abuse or addiction plays in the progression of the disease.
 Treatment programs are in place that can help get you on the path to sobriety so that you can live a healthy lifestyle.
-Through regular medication and curbing addictive habits that won’t harm your immune system, you will have the highest chance of decreasing HIV’s progression and living a full, healthy life.
+Through regular medication and curbing addictive habits, you can have the highest chance of decreasing HIV’s progression and living a full, healthy life.

-If you need help finding an addiction treatment center near you, please contact us today.
+If you need help finding an addiction treatment center near you, contact a treatment provider today.